Death Date: 21/04/2013

 - Google honoured her with a Google Doodle for her achievements on her 84th birthday on 4 November 2013.

 - A deep research on her abilities was carried out by the psychology professor, Arthur Jensen, from the University of California.
 He has mentioned the outcomes in the academic journal “Intelligence.”

-- Shakuntala attended a convent school for 3 months and then expelled out because of non-payment of her school fees.
+- Shakuntala had attended a convent school for 3 months and then expelled out because of non-payment of her school fees.

-- She featured on the BBC show where the host, Leslie Mitchell, presented her a complex math problem.
+- She had featured on the BBC show where the host, Leslie Mitchell, presented her a complex math problem.
 Shakuntala solved the problem within a few seconds but the host said that her answer was incorrect as it didn’t match the answer which was calculated by their team.
 Later, the host realised that Shakuntala’s answer was correct.
 After the incident got spread across the world she was titled as the “Human Computer.”

 - A biopic on her life is slated to release in 2020 in which the Bollywood actress, Vidya Balan will be portraying her character.

 - Here’s an interesting video about Shakuntala Devi’s biography: